 Example:

-Let us take an example to find the Equidigital Numbers in C++.
+Let's consider an illustration to identify the Equidigital Numbers in C++.

 #include<bits/stdc++.h>